 They say that Mindelo’s nightlife can compete directly with Praia‘s.
-But many locals told me that it has changed a lot in the last years.
+But many locals told me that it has changed a lot in the last few years.
 Poverty increased and there’s hardly any night bar where locals and tourists mingle.

 I tried to access some local clubs, but I went through a few awkward situations to get there.
 Many are located in dark side streets.
-Since then, I desisted on the idea of clubbing in Mindelo.
+Since then, I desisted from the idea of clubbing in Mindelo.

 But if you’re up to a more quiet night out, Mindelo has plenty of options.
 I enjoyed the creative atmosphere at Livraria Nho Djunga.
 The guitarist of Cesaria Evora frequently gives concerts here and it’s the only place where I saw Capeverdean people mix with tourists to listen to some authentic Morna.

 Another option is Casa da Morna.
 It belongs to famous singer Tito Paris who often stops by to give a gig.
 To start the night, I recommend having some passion fruit or kiwi caipirinhas at Elvis – Restobar.
 They are simply the best!

 6. Enjoy Cape Verdean Food in Mindelo, Sao Vicente

 However, more and more you can spot international cuisine in Mindelo too.
 The most popular food from Cape Verde is without any doubt cachupa, a slow-cooked stew of corn, beans, cassava, sweet potato, fish or meat